Smixi/smixi.github.io/_datastructures/graph.md

 {% include figure image_path="/assets/images/datastructures/graphs/python/graph-adjacency-list.svg" alt="adjacency matrix" %}{: .align-center }

-### Adjacency Set
+### Adjacency Map

-Adjacency set is using the same principle has Adjacency List, storing only links related to each node.
+Adjacency map is using the same principle has Adjacency List, storing only links related to each node.
 This difference is that instead of using a list, we use a mapping.
 Instead of iterating through each neighbors one by one, we have constant time access by using a map function, like hashing.

 ### Why should I use Adjacency Matrix or Adjacency List ?